cara-tm/pat_article_social/help.md

 ##Change log

+- 29th March 2015. v 0.4.9.
+Correct error message for PHP < 5.0.3.
+Add "fallback" attribute to remove first letters as fallback for browsers which do not support SVG format.
+No counter for Instagram for the moment.
 - 26th March 2015. v.
 0.4.8.
 Social Networks added.
 Plugin documentation is external.
 - 20th February 2015. v 0.4.7.
 Support for all Twitter card.
 - 18th February 2015. v 0.4.6.
 Lot of changes for attributes (see list).
 Lot of improvements & new features added.